 My name is Lynne Lelek, and I am a Registered Nurse who holds a Bachelors of Science degree in Nursing (BSN).
 I worked at Harris Methodist Hospital for sixteen years in Women’s Services, twelve of which I had the joy of working in Labor and Delivery where I had the privilege of serving top physicians and staff in D/FW to bring new life into the world.

-Currently, I work on the Med-Surge Telemetry Unit at Baylor-Scott and White in downtown Fort Worth where I treat patients who have been discharged from the Emergency Room, but continue to require acute care.
+Currently I work in Women’s Services at Harris Methodist Hospital in downtown Fort Worth where I treat patients who have been discharged from the Emergency Room, but continue to require acute care.
 I find profound fulfillment in loving and ministering to those who find themselves in desperate medical (even emergency) situations.

 One of my most exciting accomplishments within the last few years has been becoming a Certified IASIS Provider.
 Since offering IASIS I have been amazed at seeing people who rate themselves at a 7-10 (10 being severe) on issues such as anxiety and depression, and witnessing them rate their experience on these same issues at a 1-3 (1 being mild) following treatment—all without psychotropic meds.
 I love seeing people leave my office with a smile on their face.